varya/steroids/_posts/cloud_services/2013-06-04-ios-build-config.markdown

 * Enter your `.p12` certificate file password (the one you set up when you exported it from Keychain Access).
 * Configure your [custom plugins][custom-plugin-config].

-The Scanner Build is a special build of your application intended for development with the Steroids npm.
+The Scanner Build is a special build of your application intended for development with the Steroids CLI.
 It allows you to create a Scanner app that includes the custom plugins defined in the plugins field.
 As such, a Scanner Build doesn't show your actual application, but rather lets you scan a QR code to connect to a computer running the Steroids server.
 It's a good idea to create a separate `.mobileprovision` file and App/Bundle ID for your Scanner Build.

-Note that there's a known issue where Steroids npm checks for the version number of custom-built Scanner apps also.
-To ensure that Steroids npm lets you connect, make sure your Scanner app's semantic Version number is higher than 2.7.0.
+Note that there's a known issue where Steroids CLI checks for the version number of custom-built Scanner apps also.
+To ensure that Steroids CLI lets you connect, make sure your Scanner app's semantic Version number is higher than 2.7.0.

 Then, you have to: